 Publisher terms and conditions

-When you register with Paperight as a publisher, you are agreeing to the terms of this short and simple agreement.
 For an easy guide to how Paperight works, see our Publisher Guide on help.paperight.com.

 By registering as a Publisher with Paperight, you’re accepting the terms of this agreement on behalf of your organisation as provided at registration.
+Paperight may update these terms and conditions from time to time, and give notice to you.
+Within 14 days of receiving notice of updated terms and conditions you may cancel the agreement or you will be bound by the updated terms.

 Paperight is a service that lets publishers sell licences to registered outlets.
 These licences allow the outlets to print and sell copies of the Rightsholder’s documents, which Paperight provides to them as watermarked PDFs.
+Paperight is only one of the channels that a publisher might use to make its works available, and does not claim to be exclusive.

 Term and termination